Victor1890/gin-crud-api-rest/README.md

 # API REST Golang / GIN

+## Why have I made the decision to choose this architecture?

+- Improves the organization and structure of the code, which makes it easier to understand and maintain.

+- Helps ensure system scalability and adaptability in the face of changing business or user requirements

+- Reduce costs and increase efficiency in software development and maintenance.

+---

 # How to clone

 Before cloning the repository, you need to have these technologies.